Berberine might just be one of the best supplements you’ve never heard of.

 So how does berberine fit in?

-Berberine has been shown to lower generalized inflammation through its effects on the COX2 pathway.
+Berberine has been shown to lower generalized inflammation through its effects on the COX2 pathwa (9). y

-In addition it also has been shown to reduce inflammation in liver cells - and this is important because inflammation in the liver leads to a condition known as fatty liver disease.
+In addition, it also has been shown to reduce inflammat (10) – and this is important because inflammation in the liver leads to a condition known as fatty liver disease. ion in liver cells

 We touched on this briefly above, but inflammation is obviously not something you want when you are trying to lose weight.

-Furthermore, studies have shown that the foods that we eat can specifically cause intestinal inflammation which initiates the hormone imbalances that lead to weight gain like insulin resistance and adiposopathy.
+Furthermore, studies have shown that the foods that we eat can specifically cause intestinal inflam (11) which initiates the hormone imbalances that lead to weight gain like insulin resistance and adiposopathy. mation

-The microbiome is the super collection of bacteria and fungus that populate our GI tracts and alter and change how we digest and assimilate calories and food.
+The microbiome is the super collection of bacteria and fungi that populate our GI tracts and alter and change how we digest and assimilate calories and food.

-Changes to the composition of these bacteria concentrations is felt to contribute to obesity.
+Changes to the composition of these bacteria concentrations are felt to contribute to obesity (12).

-The good news is that the food you eat influence these bacterial and fungal concentrations (for better or worse).
+The good news is that the food you eat influences these bacterial and fungal concentrations (for better or worse).

-Berberine happens to have very potent antibacterial and anti-fungal effects which make it a great choice for killing the over population of negative bacteria in our GI tracts.
+Berberine happens to have very potent antibacterial and anti-fungal effects (13) which makes it a great choice for killing the overpopulation of negative bacteria in our GI tracts.

 Managing the inflammatory markers in your GI tract is very important for weight loss.

 #6.
-Can be combined with other medications & supplements to boost results
+Can be Combined with Other Medications & Supplements to Enhance Results

 If you’ve been reading my blog then you know I’m a big fan of adding supplements to medications to boost weight loss effects.